Anti-BDS laws: First Amendment argument

-Discarding Claiborne Hardware, proponents draw analogies between anti-BDS laws and anti-discrimination laws which forbid government contractors from discriminating based on gender and similar attributes.
+Discarding Claiborne Hardware, proponents also draw analogies between anti-BDS laws and anti-discrimination laws which forbid government contractors from discriminating based on gender and similar attributes.
 Critics argue that the analogy is inappropriate because, for example, an employer refusing to hire gay people is neither a political act nor expressive conduct.
 Even if a boycott has a discriminatory component, which the boycott ruled on in Claiborne Hardware had, it is still protected speech, critics assert.

-Another objection to Claiborne Hardware is that the case was about the lawfulness of boycotts, but anti-BDS laws merely withdraw a privilege from boycotters: that of being eligible for government contracts.
+Another objection by propents to Claiborne Hardware is that the case was about the lawfulness of boycotts, but anti-BDS laws merely withdraw a privilege from boycotters: that of being eligible for government contracts.
 This argument runs afoul of the "unconstitutional conditions" doctrine, critics argue.
 The doctrine holds that the government "may not deny a benefit to a person on a basis that infringes his constitutionally protected interests—especially, his interest in freedom of speech".
 This doctrine was promulgated in two seminal Supreme Court cases; Pickering v.
-Board of Education and Elrod v.
-Burns.
+Board of Education (1968) and Elrod v.
+Burns (1976).
 However, these cases involved existing business relations between private entities and the government.
 Whether the doctrine of "unconstitutional conditions" applies to situations where no existing business relationship exists has not been addressed by the Supreme Court.

 Critics also cite USAID v.
 Alliance for Open Society (2013) where the Supreme Court ruled that the government cannot require organizations to profess a specific viewpoint as a condition for government funding.
-But anti-BDS laws coerce contractors bidding to profess to a specific viewpoint, namely of not boycotting Israel, which would be an unlawful "constitutional condition".
+But anti-BDS laws coerce contractors bidding to profess to a specific viewpoint, namely of not boycotting or criticizing Israel, which would be an unlawful "constitutional condition".

 Lack of clarity

-Critics state that many anti-BDS laws are not specific enough in what activities they target.
+Critics also state that many anti-BDS laws are not specific enough in what activities they target.
 Timothy Cuffman cites the Arizona anti-BDS statute which defines a "boycott" as "engaging in a refusal to deal, terminating business activities or performing other actions that are intended to limit commercial relations".
 In his view, this definition is overly broad and extends far beyond the dictionary definition of the word "boycott".
 He further argues that many of the laws do not clarify whether divestment is to be considered a form of prohibited boycott or not, nor how a company could be penalized for partaking in "sanctions" as they are imposed by governments or intergovernmental entities.